 Egg Implantation Bleeding

-Implantation bleeding occurs when the fertilised egg implants into the uterine wall after making the journey down from the ovaries.
+Implantation bleeding occurs when the fertilized egg implants into the uterine wall after making the journey down from the ovaries.

-This type of bleeding occurs generally between 7-10 days after the date of conception.
-However some women never experience it at all or in some cases mistake it for a light period.
+- This type of bleeding occurs generally between 7-10 days after the date of conception.
+However, some women never experience it at all or in some cases mistake it for a light period.

 Placenta Implantation Bleeding